wonma/My-Learning-Tracker/log.md

   return arr.shift();     // error still says arr.shift() is not a function

   // last (succeeded)
-  arr.push(item);     // The problem was in this line. '.push(..)' doesn't return anything!!!! return arr.shift();
+  arr.push(item);     // The problem was in using push method. '.push(..)' doesn't return anything!!!! return arr.shift();
 }